Sierra sunshine, adventurous rafting and spectacular Shasta views.

 After meeting in San Francisco, we’ll drive east to the spectacular High Sierra.
 We’ll get to know one another, review our gear and learn how to pack our backpacks.
 We’ll also prepare for our backcountry hike by shopping for food and taking a day hike in the pristine Hoover Wilderness.

-On the fourth day of our trip, we’ll hit the trail and hike into the heart of the Sierra high country, into Toiyabe and Stanislaus National Forests.
-Over eight days, we’ll hike about 50 miles up rocky passes, through valleys, past alpine lakes, along grassy meadows and across snowfields.
-Few landscapes in the country are as dynamic as the High Sierra—in a single day we might start hiking in an evergreen, alpine forest and end the day near a wide-open granite peak.
+On the fourth day of our trip, we’ll hit the trail and hike into the heart of the Sierra high country.
+Over eight days, we’ll hike about 50 miles over rocky passes, through valleys, past alpine lakes, along grassy meadows and across snowfields.
+Few landscapes in the country are as dynamic as the High Sierra—in a single day we might start hiking in an evergreen forest and end the day on top of a wide-open granite peak.
 Averaging eight miles a day at altitudes between 7,000 and 10,000 feet, we’ll learn Leave No Trace principles and valuable backpacking skills.
 Along the way, we’ll find time for refreshing swims in alpine lakes or relaxing afternoons surrounded by incredible peaks and wildflowers.

 Days 12-14: Raft the American River

 After our backcountry hike, we’ll head to the historic town of Placerville and the American River.
-For two days, we’ll raft through lively Class III rapids to a private campground on the river.
+For two days, we’ll raft through lively Class III rapids.
 Our professional guides will lead us through alternating rapids and peaceful stretches of calm water.

 Days 15-18: Mount Shasta